-Once it’s heated, sear the brats 3-minutes per side, until they are nice and brown.
+Once it’s heated, sear the brats for 3-minutes per side, until they are nice and brown.

-In your slower cooker, add the sauerkraut (with liquid), the onions, and the beer.
+In your slow cooker, add the sauerkraut (with liquid), the onions, and the beer.

 Place the browned brats on top of the sauerkraut and dot with the remaining butter.
 Press the sausages down into the sauerkraut and liquid.
 They should be nestled down in, not fully submerged.
 This helps the brats to not dry during slow cooking.